 The first theory on what happened to the lost dimes is that the wagon carrying said coins was attacked by bandits.
-The wagon’s route from the Denver mint to Phoenix, AZ included many dirt tracks, mountain roads, and uninhabited areas in which the bandits would have been able to relive the Denver mint employees of their delivery.
-If this theory was true, it’s possible the case of the lost dimes will never be solved.
+The wagon’s route from the Denver Mint to Phoenix, AZ included many dirt tracks, mountain roads, and uninhabited areas in which the bandits would have been able to relive the Denver Mint employees of their delivery.
+If this theory is true, it’s possible the case of the lost dimes will never be solved.

 The second theory was that the wagon plummeted off a mountain road in Colorado, the north rim of Black Canyon to be precise.
 The north rim is accessible by gravel roads from Crawford State Park.
 The North Rim Road provides access to six overlooks in total.
-The North Rim’s canyon walls are almost vertical and offer some of the most impressive views found in the national park.
+Its canyon walls are almost vertical and offer some of the most impressive views found in the national park.

 Treasure hunters and enthusiasts took to the trails, one managed to locate remains of four wagons used to transport the dimes, which was at the base of a canyon.
 This gives the second theory on the lost dimes far more likeliness of being true.
 What’s more, the treasure seekers found several gallons of dimes along the Gunnison River, which is close to the north rim of Black Canyon.
 However, the “find” was only a tiny portion of what was lost all those years ago.
 It’s said that a single dime in excellent condition is worth in excess of $600.
 Multiply that by 5,000, and you have a pretty good pay day.

 There are potentially millions of dollars of lost coins scattered somewhere around the Black Canyon area.
 The lost dimes are still out there for anyone daring enough to hit the trails and find them.